How to use the ODM

 - These are all free form fields in which you can enter in relevant information about the site.

-- These are free form fields and a date field where you can enter in additional information about the Site.
+- These are free form fields where you can enter in additional information about the Site.

 You have now entered in your metadata, congratulations!